eficode-academy/git-katas/objects/README.md

 `git cat-file` inflates and shows the content of what ever _ref_ you pass it.
 `-p` asks `cat-file` to pretty-print the content of an object.

+`git ls-tree master .` inflates and lists the content of a folder.

 ## Task
 - Use `git log` to find the sha of a commit
 - Locate the file in the `.git` folder